pyeventsourcing/eventsourcing/README.md

 ## Features

-**Domain models and applications** — base classes for domain model aggregates and applications.
+**Aggregates and applications** — base classes for event-sourced aggregates and applications.
 Suggests how to structure an event-sourced application.
 All classes are fully type-hinted to guide developers in using the library.

-**Flexible event store** — flexible persistence of domain events.
+**Flexible event store** — flexible persistence of aggregate events.
 Combines an event mapper and an event recorder in ways that can be easily extended.
 Mapper uses a transcoder that can be easily extended to support custom model object types.
 Recorders supporting different databases can be easily